Azure/login/README.md

 Now you can try the workflow to login with system-assigned managed identity.

-- **The worklfow sample to run both Azure CLI and Azure PowerShell**
+- **The workflow sample to run both Azure CLI and Azure PowerShell**

 ```yaml
 # File: .github/workflows/workflow.yml